Skip to main content

 Example clinical scenario

 A 38-year-old woman is referred to stroke services to investigate a possible transient ischaemic attack (TIA).
-She has a history of migraine with aura and she is being treated for depression.
-A brain MRI shows patchy bilateral white matter hyperintensities involving the anterior temporal lobes.
+She has a family history of a possible previous TIA in pregnancy and is being treated for depression.
+A brain MRI shows evidence of cerebral small vessel disease with patchy bilateral white matter hyperintensities including the anterior temporal lobes.

 When to consider genomic testing

-Genomic testing to confirm a suspicion of cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL) should be considered in patients with a combination of either:
+Genomic testing to confirm a suspicion of cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL) should be considered when a patient has:

-• cognitive impairment with recurrent ischaemic attacks; and/or
+• cognitive impairment with recurrent ischaemic attacks; or

-• a typical pattern of CADASIL-related white matter disease seen on MRI, which can include lacunar infarcts, cerebral microbleeds and dilated perivascular spaces.
+A typical pattern of CADASIL-related white matter disease seen on MRI can include lacunar infarcts, cerebral microbleeds and dilated perivascular spaces.
 There may be bilateral white matter hyperintensities, with prominent temporal lobe and external capsule involvement being characteristic.

 • Unaffected individuals may present with a family history of an adult-onset genetic condition.
-Where signs and/or symptoms suggestive of that condition are not present in the patient, they should be offered referral to a local clinical genetics service to discuss testing as part of a predictive (presymptomatic) testing pathway.
+Where signs and/or symptoms characteristic of CADASIL are not present in the patient, they should be offered referral to a local clinical genetics service to discuss testing as part of a predictive (presymptomatic) testing pathway.
+For example, patients seeking clarification following a diagnosis of CADASIL in a relative, who are concerned about a personal history of migraine, should be referred to clinical genetics services to discuss testing.

 • A genetic diagnosis may have implications for other family members, which can be particularly relevant during a pregnancy.
 For some genetic conditions, rapid testing is available for the purposes of pregnancy management.
 Assessment of symptoms during pregnancy and discussion of the patient’s choices regarding prenatal testing may be offered.
 If the patient or a close relative is pregnant, you may wish to offer them a referral to the local clinical genetics service for further discussion.